Qazeer/InfoSec-Notes/L7/25_SMTP/2-Methodology.md

 ### User Enumeration

-The EXPN, VRFY and RCPT commands can be used, if they have not been disabled, to enumerate valid username.
+The `EXPN`, `VRFY` and `RCPT` commands can be used, if they have not been disabled, to enumerate valid username.

-The EXPN command is used to reveal the actual address of users aliases and lists of email.
-The VRFY command can confirm the existance of names of valid users.
+The `EXPN` command is used to reveal the actual address of users aliases and lists of email.
+The `VRFY` command can confirm the existence of names of valid users.

-The enumeration can be conducted manually using the telnet or netcat tools or automatically using metasploit, nmap or smtp-user-enum.
+The enumeration can be conducted manually using the `telnet` or `netcat` utilities or automatically using `Metasploit`, `nmap` or `smtp-user-enum`.

 ###### Manual enumeration

-The following commands can be used to check if the EXPN, VRFY and RCPT commands are available and to manually enumerate valid usernames and emails:
+The following commands can be used to check if the `EXPN`, `VRFY` and `RCPT` commands are available and to manually enumerate valid usernames and emails:

 ```
 telnet/nc <IP> <PORT>